Hotel Polonia Palace: Post-war era

 The hotel was renamed the Hotel Polonia during the Communist era.
 Chinese Premier Zhou Enlai visited the hotel for a banquet in 1953.
 In 1955, during the Fifth International Chopin Piano Competition, the entire fourth floor was emptied and refurnished with over a dozen pianos for the competitors, including Adam Harasiewicz.
 The Hotel Metropol was built next to the Polonia in 1965, and the two hotels operated together.
 The Polonia was made a protected monument on July 1, 1965 and renovated in 1968-1973.
 Plans had originally called for the hotel's historic interiors to be gutted and completely modernized, but due to financial shortages, the work was not carried out and the original interiors survived.

 The hotel hosted congresses of technicians, steelworkers, and unions, and events like the a book fair.
 Its guests included representatives from the national football team like Zbigniew Boniek, Grzegorz Lato and Jan Tomaszewski and popular artists and bands like ‘Skaldowie’, ‘Czerwone Gitary’ and Poznańskie Słowiki.

 In 1974, the state-owned Syrena Hotel Group was established, owning the Hotel Polonia and the adjoining Hotel Metropol.

 Today

 In 1997, Syrena was bought by an Austrian group for $24 million.
 They closed the Hotel Polonia in 2001 for a lengthy restoration, costing €30 million.
 The hotel reopened as the Hotel Polonia Palace on March 31, 2005.
 It was again renovated in 2010.

 Maria Jolanta Lubomirska Peter is not the family of the former owner.
 She is a cousin of the husband of Gabriella Przezdziecki.
-Konstantin Przezdziecki died with no material and financial resource April 21, 1966 in Stockholm, Sverige.
+Konstantin Przezdziecki died with no material and financial resource April 21, 1966 in Stockholm, Sweden.